papivot/pace-docs/PKS Logging using syslog.md

 * TLS enabled/disabled - `Enabled` for this lab.
 * `Enable Log Sink Resource` should be enabled on the PKS tile.

+## Individual K8s namespaces within a cluster

+Create a yaml file `sink.yaml` with the following contents - `

 ## Individual K8S clusters

-Create a yaml file `clustersink.yaml` with the following contents
+Create a yaml file `clustersink.yaml` with the following contents -

 ```yaml
 apiVersion: apps.pivotal.io/v1beta1